lamusmaser/video_resolution_detection/README.md

       - COMPARISON=lte
       - SRC_DIR=/src
       - LOG_DIR=/log
+      - MAX_WORKERS=4  # Set number of parallel workers for resource control
     volumes:
       - ./videos:/src
       - ./scan_results:/log
 ```

+## Notes on Parallel Processing and Resource Management
+- The script uses parallel worker processes to speed up scanning.
+By default, it auto-detects available CPU cores and caps at 8 workers for efficiency.
+- You can control the number of workers using the `MAX_WORKERS` environment variable or the `--max-workers` flag.
+- In Docker, adjust `MAX_WORKERS` to match your container's CPU limits for optimal performance and resource usage.

 ## Use Cases
 - **Media Library Management**: Identify videos that need transcoding